 Psychiatrist salary - How much do board-certified Psychiatrists make?

 Psychiatrists make a great salary.
 There are several different sources that report salaries for Psychiatrists.
-According to the Medscape Physician Compensation Report in 2020, Psychiatrists make an average of $268,000 plus a $26,000 incentive bonus for a total compensation of $320,000.
-Another source reports a Psychiatrist's salary for those in academic medicine (usually at a large teaching hospital).
-According to AAMC Careers in Medicine, an assistant Psychiatry professor in academic medicine makes an average of $217,000 while an associate/full professor makes an average of $249,000.
+According to the Medscape Physician Compensation Report in 2022, Psychiatrists make an average of $287,000 plus a $33,000 incentive bonus for a total compensation of $320,000.
+Another source reports Psychiatrist's salary for those in academic medicine (usually at a large teaching hospital).
+According to AAMC Careers in Medicine, an assistant Psychiatry professor in academic medicine makes an average of $233,321 while an associate/full professor makes an average of $262,353.

 Psychiatrist's debt - How much debt do Psychiatrists have?